MythicTy/DingiesAndDragQueens/source/content/Turn of Fortunes Wheel/Public/World/Outlands/Gatetowns/Excelsior.md

 > "The portal to Mount Celestia is atop the Godstrand.
 The climb is about 18 minutes.
 Can I offer you some water for the journey?
 Hot day today."
 # The Godstrand
 The portal to Mount Celestia is atop the Godstrand, an 18 minute climb up the staircase.
-The walls of the Godstrand are adorned with various mosaics and depictions of various gods. [[Uthal]] saw differently, however.
+The walls of the Godstrand are adorned with various mosaics and depictions of various gods. [[Turn of Fortunes Wheel/Public/Characters/Player Characters/Uthal]] saw differently, however.
 ## Uthal's Haunting
 He saw flashbacks in the mosaic of atrocities he had committed in life.